 The Headteacher may exclude a child for one or more fixed periods, for up to 45 days in any one school year.
 The Headteacher may also exclude a child permanently.
 It is also possible for the Headteacher to convert fixed term exclusion into a permanent exclusion, if the circumstances warrant this.

 If the Headteacher excludes a child, she will inform the parent immediately, giving reasons for the exclusion.
-At the same time, the Headteacher will make it clear to the parents that they can, if they wish, appeal against the decision to the Governing Body.
-The school will inform the parents of how to make such an appeal.
+The school will inform the parents as to whether they can appeal the exclusion by signposting to them to the exclusion policy.
 The Headteacher informs the LA and the Governing Body about any permanent exclusion and about any fixed term exclusions through the Digital Front Door.

 When an appeals panel meets to consider a permanent exclusion, they consider the circumstances in which the child was excluded, consider any representation by parents and the LA, and consider whether the child should be reinstated.
 If the governors’ appeals panel decides that a child should be reinstated, the Headteacher must comply with this ruling.

 A child may be excluded for one of the following reasons:

 - Verbal abuse / threatening behaviour against a pupil

 - Cyber/ bullying

 - Racist abuse